mrkamel/kraps/README.md

 ```

 The `json` argument is automatically enqueued by Kraps and contains everything
-Kraps needs to know about the job and step to execute.
+it needs to know about the job and step to execute.
 The `memory_limit` tells
 Kraps how much memory it is allowed to allocate for temporary chunks, etc. This
 value depends on the memory size of your container/server and how much worker
 threads your background queue spawns.
 Let's say your container/server has 2
 gigabytes of memory and your background framework spawns 5 threads.
 Theoretically, you might be able to give 300-400 megabytes to Kraps then.
 The
 `chunk_limit` ensures that only the specified amount of chunks are processed in